 In terms of salariesthe better paid jobs are for engineersalthough much depends on the area.
 Although Berlin is one of the best cities to live in is, because of its low cost, a very poor city due to its high indebtedness and the salaries are not very high; in fact, it is the German city where the most popular minijobs.
 Munich o Frankfurtwhich house all the banking and finance industry; o Hamburgthe cradle of the German international tradeare the cities that offer the better pay conditions.

 For the entrepreneurs, Germany can also prove to be a destination of opportunity as the social system has their back more than in the past.
 Spain.
 One of the differences is that after the end of the unemployment benefits you can ask for an extension at the level of freelance.
-In addition, programmes are being promoted to encourage the young entrepreneurshipparticularly in relation to Startups and other companies.comwhich are the ones with the greater facilities for entrepreneurship in Germany.
+In addition, programmes are being promoted to promote the young entrepreneurshipparticularly in relation to Startups and other companies.comwhich are the ones with the greater facilities for entrepreneurship in Germany.

 As for the work permits, the biggest advantage of Germany is that as a member of the EU is the stronger labour market which we can access without visa the Spanish.
 However, due to the significant language differences, it is necessary to have a good level of English for finding a joband it is also advisable to have some minimum knowledge of German.